gaogaotiantian/viztracer/docs/source/basic_usage.rst

 Compress Your Report
 --------------------

 VizTracer supports compressing your json report.
-This could save you a lot of disk space.
+The compress rate is better than commonly used compression methods like ``zlib`` and ``lzma``.

 You can compress your report with ``--compress``.

 .. code-block::